altocodenl/tagaway/qascript.md

 ##Change password
 Not developed yet

+##General layout
+	- Header:
+		- From left to right:
+			- ac;pic logo
+			- View pictures
+			- Manage tags
+			- User icon:
+				- My account
+				- Log out
+			- Import button
+			- Upload Button
+	- If first entry and app has not uploaded content:
+		- Sidebar left:
+			- View pictures
+			- "Tip!
+You have no tags yet.
+Upload some photos and add some tags."
+With lighbulb icon to the left of 'Tip!'.
+The word upload is a hyperlink to 'upload' view.
+			- 'Search for tag' bar at bottom of sidebar.
+		- Center view:
+			- Image icon
+			- "Start organising and backing up your pictures.
+Click the buttons below and start adding pictures."
+			- 'Import pictures' button.
+			- 'Upload pictures' button.
+	- If the app has content:
+		- Sidebar left:
+			- View pictures
+			- 'All pictures' with camera icon (default view).
+			- Untagged
+			- Years semi-tags
+			- List of tags, each with a different color.
+			- 'Search for tag' bar at bottom of sidebar.
+		- Center view:
+			- 'XX pictures' describing total amount of photos and videos uploaded and available.
+			- To the right, sorting dropdown with options:
+				- Newest (default)
+				- Oldest
+				- Recent uploaded
+			- Photos and videos gallery.

 ##Upload pictures
 (Flow will change before Beta release.
 It will be updated when flow change is implemented)
 	- Go to upload view
+	- 'Upload files'
 		- Choose 'upload files'
 		- Select at least 2 photos to upload.
 		- Do not add tags.
 		- Upload
 		- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
 You can see the pictures in the "View Pictures" section." should appear.
 		- Upload same photos as the initial batch.
 		- Repeated photos should not be uploaded.
 On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
 		- In your device, duplicate the same photo, making sure it has a different filename.
 		- Upload this duplicated photo with new name.
 		- Repeated photo should not be uploaded.
 On "Recent uploads" list it should appear as "0 pictures uploaded (1 repeated)".
 		- Choose 'upload files'
 		- Select a photos for upload that has not been uploaded before.
 		- Add a tag on upload.
 		- Upload photo
 		- Check in "View Pictures" view that photo has been tagged correctly.
 		- Choose "upload files".
 		- Select a video.
 		- Upload
 		- In device, duplicate the same video and make sure it has a different name.
 		- Upload video with same name.
 		- Repeated photo should not be uploaded.
 On "Recent uploads" list it should appear as "0 pictures uploaded (1 repeated)".

-Check for duplicates
+	- 'Upload folder'
+		- Prepare 2 folders with photos and videos.
+		- Make sure that within each folder there are duplicated photos and videos.
+		- Select 'upload folder'
+		- Select a folder
+		- Add a tag
+		- Upload folder.
+		- Repeated files should not be uploaded.
+On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
+		- Check in "View Pictures" view that files have been tagged correctly.
+		- Select 'upload folder'
+		- Select the second folder
+		- Do not add a tag
+		- Repeated files should not be uploaded.
+On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
+		- Check in "View Pictures" view > untagged that files have not been tagged.

 ##Import Pictures
 ###Google Drive